August 3, 2024 tips for growing orchids indoors

 9. Dilute the Fertilizer

-Over-fertilizing can burn the roots and damage the plant.
-Flushing the potting medium with clear water every few weeks helps remove any built-up salts.
+Overfertilizing can burn the roots and damage the plant.
+Salts can build up too so it’s a good idea to flush your potting medium with clear water every few weeks.

 Potting and Repotting